dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 ### Question 3.13.
-Is abelian Galois extension transitive?
+Is Abelian Galois extension transitive?
-That is, if K has abelian Galois group over E, E has abelian Galois group over F , and K is a Galois extension of F , is it necessarily true that gal(K/F ) is also abelian? give a counterexample involving number fields as well as one involving function fields.
+That is, if $K$ has abelian Galois group over $E$, $E$ has abelian Galois group over $F$ , and $K$ is a Galois extension of $F$, is it necessarily true that $\Gal(K/F)$ is also abelian?
+Give a counterexample involving number fields as well as one involving function fields.

 ### Question 3.14
 What is a Kummer extension?